U.S. News Rankings

 Seeking to empower students, the University provides dynamic academic and support programs that help students develop strong moral values that assist in building a foundation for success.
 The University offers a broad range of educational opportunities while advancing its focus on teaching, research, science, and technology, as well as adult continuing education, civic engagement, and international experiences.

 When applying to Virginia Union University, it's important to note the application deadline is June 30.
 Scores for either the ACT or SAT test are due June 30.
 The application fee at Virginia Union University is $25.
 It is least selective, with an acceptance rate of 88.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||88.3%|

 |SAT/ACT scores must be received by||June 30|

-The student-faculty ratio at Virginia Union University is 14:1.
-The most popular majors at Virginia Union University include: Business, Management, Marketing, and Related Support Services; Education; Social Sciences; Communications Technologies/Technicians and Support Services; and Public Administration and Social Service Professions.
-The average freshman retention rate, an indicator of student satisfaction, is 54.0 percent.
+The student-faculty ratio at Virginia Union University is 14:1, and the school has 49.1 percent of its classes with fewer than 20 students.
+The most popular majors at Virginia Union University include: Business, Management, Marketing, and Related Support Services; Social Sciences; Communication, Journalism, and Related Programs; Education; and Computer and Information Sciences and Support Services.
+The average freshman retention rate, an indicator of student satisfaction, is 53.3 percent.

-Virginia Union University has a total undergraduate enrollment of 1,333, with a gender distribution of 46.8 percent male students and 53.2 percent female students.
+Virginia Union University has a total undergraduate enrollment of 1,359, with a gender distribution of 45.3 percent male students and 54.7 percent female students.
+At this school, 57 percent of the students live in college-owned, -operated, or -affiliated housing and 43 percent of students live off campus.
 Virginia Union University is part of the NCAA II athletic conference.